 - New Car Replacement – with this coverage, you can get a brand new car (equal to the value of your current vehicle’s original value) if yours is totaled as the result of a car accident; however, your vehicle must be less than one year old and have fewer than 15,000 miles

 - Better Car Replacement – if you add this coverage to your policy, and your vehicle is totaled in a car accident, you will be provided with the funds to purchase a new vehicle that is one model newer than your totaled vehicle, and that has 15,000 fewer miles than that vehicle had

-- Rental Car Reimbursement – including this in your policy means that if your vehicle needs repairs, Liberty Mutual will cover the cost of a rental car while your vehicle is being repaired (but only if your vehicle is repaired at an approved facility and Liberty Mutual rents the car for you)
+- Rental Car Reimbursement – including this in your policy means that if your vehicle needs repairs due to a covered loss, Liberty Mutual will cover the cost of a rental car while your vehicle is being repaired (but only if your vehicle is repaired at an approved facility and Liberty Mutual rents the car for you)

 - Towing & Labor – this coverage is part of roadside assistance (which we’ll talk about in a later section) and will cover the cost if your vehicle needs to be towed for any reason

 - Auto Loan/Lease Gap – this coverage protects you financially if your vehicle is totaled and you are still paying off your car loan by covering the remaining amount on your loan (but only if your car’s value is less than what you still owe);